TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 [NeuroMod Toolbox Manual](NeuroMod_Toolbox_Manual.docx)

 ## **Other Toolboxes used**
-The data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by fieldtrip using the ... functions.
+The data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
 Moreover, Fieldtrip is used to apply filter to the data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.

-Check out Fieldtrip:
+Check out **Fieldtrip**:

 https://github.com/fieldtrip/fieldtrip

 Data and event extraction of Open Ephys data formats is handled by the Open Ephys Matlab Tools.
 As a template, the 'load_all_formats.m' function was used and completly modified.
 The remaining funcions are unchanged.
 It is also used as the source for the read_npy.m function.

-Check out the Open Ephys Matlab Tools:
+Check out the **Open Ephys Matlab Tools**:

 https://github.com/open-ephys/open-ephys-matlab-tools/tree/main

 Lastly, some functions from the Spikes repository from the cortex-lab Github page were used.
 Almost all functions used are modified to make the spike and LFP power over depth analysis methods interactive, more efficient and flexible.

-Check out the Spikes repository from the cortex-lab:
+Check out the **Spikes repository from the cortex-lab**:

 https://github.com/cortex-lab/spikes